Accounting periods overview

 Closing and opening of books

-Choosing a non-standard accounting period does not directly affect the closing and opening of books because they are based on a reporting period, which effectively determines the date on which the books are closed.
-The system modifies the account forward totals to accommodate non-standard accounting periods.
+Using a non-standard accounting period does not directly affect the closing and opening of books because they're based on a reporting period.
+This reporting period determines the date on which the books are closed.
+Intacct modifies the account forward totals to accommodate non-standard accounting periods.

 Consolidation

-The Consolidation application is not directly affected because it performs automatic mapping of reporting periods based on dates and allows overriding of this default mapping in case the system does not guess the mapping correctly for you.
-Consequently, you may need to map the reporting periods.
+Custom accounting periods do not directly affect the Consolidation application.
+Consolidation performs automatic mapping of reporting periods based on dates and allows overriding of this default mapping in case Intacct does not correctly determine the mapping.
+Consequently, you might need to map the reporting periods.